HHS Points of Pride

 Fostering Success and Belonging

 Collectively, these and other activities contribute to the development, implementation and assessment of supporting policies, practices and initiatives.
-College-level and student committees each contribute to HHS’ all-inclusive approach to DEI success strategies and initiatives.
 Through the HHS Connex program, undergraduate students have access to additional college-specific, academic, social and professional events and experiences that are designed to foster community, belongingness and allyship.
 HHS Connex offers academic year programming for all undergraduates and summer programming for new beginners.

 Students talking outside